Warren Theatres: Overview

 As of December 2010, the Warren Theatres owned and operated eight theatre complexes in three states.
 Warren Theatres operated five theatres named the Warren Theatres, with three in Wichita, Kansas, one in Moore, Oklahoma, and one in Broken Arrow, Oklahoma.
-Warren Theatres also operated one theatre, named the Palace Theatre, a second-run location; as well as a five-screen multiplex called the Movie Machine that was located in Towne West Square mall.
+Warren Theatres also operated one theatre, named the Palace Theatre, a second-run location.
+Warren Theatres also operated a five-screen multiplex called the Movie Machine that was located in Towne West Square mall, which was taken over by Boulevard Theatres and reopened in 2022.

 Warren Theatres' IMAX was at one point the top grossing IMAX in North America.

 The Warren Theatres location in Old Town Wichita was a main venue for the Tallgrass Film Festival, an international, independent film festival.
+This location was closed in 2023 during bankruptcy proceedings of Regal's parent company, Cineworld, after a revised lease agreement could not be reached with the property owner for Regal Warren Old Town.
+At the end of September 2024, Boulevard Theatres announced that it had purchased the Old Town theatre, and it began to welcome guests on December 20.

 In April 2018, Regal announced the closure of the Palace West location in Wichita.
 The final day of screenings occurred on April 8.
 The Movie Machine was closed in November 2020.
-In July 2021, Regal would reach agreement with property owner Arvest Bank to reopen the Midwest City location that Warren had closed in March 2020 due to COVID-19.
+In July 2021, Regal would reach agreement with property owner Arvest Bank to reopen the Midwest City location that Warren had closed in March 2020 because of COVID-19.

 As of 2020, the website of Warren Theaters is inactive which means the company has fully absorbed into Regal Cinemas.

 Midwest City, Oklahoma

 In February 2017, Bill Warren announced the return of the Warren Theatres name to a new 14-screen cineplex in Midwest City, Oklahoma.
 Originally slated for July 25, 2019, the theatre opened August 23 of that year.
-The theatre closed in March 2020 due to COVID-19 and on September 5, 2020, the property was foreclosed.
-The theatre was offered at a sheriff's auction sale in January 2021.
-Property owner Arvest Bank contracted with Regal Entertainment to reopen the location which it did in July 2021.
+The theatre closed in March 2020 because of COVID-19 and on September 5, 2020, the property was foreclosed.
+The theatre was offered at a sheriff's auction sale in January 2021, but a month later, Arvest Bank foreclosed on the theater following a $16.3 million lawsuit Arvest filed against MWC Warren Theatre, Inc. Property owner Arvest Bank contracted with Regal Entertainment to reopen the location which it did in July 2021.